 Methods: The “true potential” for mariculture can be estimated as the biological potential constrained by (1) ocean zoning conflicts; (2) financial feasibility; (3) fishmeal availability; and (4) other social and regulatory barriers.
 Here, we map the cost and profitability of finfish and bivalve mariculture and assume that production will only occur in areas that are profitable (constraint #2) and not already allocated for other uses (constraint #1; i.e., marine protected areas, oil rigs, shipping).
 We also constrain finfish production based on the present day (1) proportion of capture landings directed to the production of feed ingredients; (2) proportion of feed that is composed of fish ingredients; and (3) efficiency with which feed is converted to cultivated fish (constraint #3).
 We also consider a scenario in which technological advances reduce the reliance of feed on fish ingredients by 95% (Oliva-Teles et al. 2015).
 We do not account for social barriers such as public perceptions of aquaculture sustainability (Froehlich et al. 2017) or regulatory barriers such as precautionary aquaculture permitting (Krause et al. 2015; Knapp and Rubino 2016; constraint #4).
 However, the farm design employed in the model employs best practices for aquaculture and thus represents sustainable design under best current knowledge.

-Results: Overall, we find that global and county-level mariculture production is significantly under capacity (Figure 2).
+Results: Overall, we find that global and country-level mariculture production is significantly under capacity (Figure 2).
 483.0 million mt of bivalve production should be possible at today’s prices for maricultured bivalves (US$1,400 per mt of blue mussels).
 This is 467.7 million mt (>3,000%) more than the current production of 15.3 million mt.
 Additionally, 10.5 million mt of finfish production should be possible at today’s prices for maricultured finfish (US$7,000 per mt of Atlantic salmon) and today’s feed composition.
 This is 2.8 million mt (36%) more than the current production of 7.7 million mt.
 However, technological advances resulting in a 95% reduction in the reliance of feed on fish ingredients (Oliva-Teles et al. 2015) would unlock a 209.6 million mt (>2,700%) increase in finfish production to 217.3 million mt.
 The majority of these underages in mariculture production occur in equatorial countries (Figure 2) suggesting that mariculture expansion could mitigate the losses in capture fisheries productivity expected for these regions.

 If the potential for production is so large, why is current mariculture production so low?
 This gap is likely driven by two factors: (1) a lack of expertise and capacity for conducting mariculture operations in many developing countries; and (2) challenging regulatory barriers for developing mariculture operations in many developed countries.
 In Palau, for example, many mariculture operations have been initiated with outside funding but have failed once the initial funding period ends.
 The longest running mariculture operation in Palau is a government subsidized clam hatchery that would be unprofitable without government support (Y. Golbuu, personal communication).
 In the United States, on the other hand, precautionary regulations restrict mariculture development (Wardle 2017; Sea Grant 2019).
 Thus, despite having one of the largest EEZs and longest coastlines, the United States produces only 1% of global mariculture (FAO 2018).